 Integrating Children's Rights into your business

-For many companies, children are a priority stakeholder group.
-At the same time, they are often the most vulnerable population, requiring specific attention to guarantee respect for their human rights.
-The United Nations Guiding Principles on Business and Human Rights provide a broad framework through which companies can operationalize their respect for human rights, and they call on all businesses to pay particular attention to groups or populations that may be more vulnerable or marginalized.
+Children are often the most vulnerable population, requiring specific attention to guarantee respect for their human rights.
 Although they are considered to be a vulnerable group, children can also be priority stakeholders as companies interact with children on a daily basis, as workers, consumers and community members.
 Despite this, children’s issues have not been adequately considered by business.

 There are many aspects of respecting and supporting children’s rights that simultaneously generate benefits for business.
 Among the most significant advantages a company can gain by implementing child rights policies and practices is the potential to: